devendra1002/Student-Data-Entry-System/README.md

 Implemented using Java programming language only.

 # Files Description:
--MainClass.Java:
+- MainClass.Java:
   Classes UnderGraduates, Master, Phd and Scientist are instantiated here.

--UnderGraduates
+- UnderGraduate.Java:
+  This is child class of class Student (i.e. it extends Student class).

+- PostGraduate.Java:
+  This is another child class of class Student (i.e. it also extends Student class).

+- Master.Java, Phd.Java and Scientist.Java:
+  All these classes are child class of PostGraduate class.

 # Concepts covered and Requirements:
 - Encapsulation